DOS Days

 How to Setup

-The game does not come with a setup program like later Sierra titles.
+The game does not come with an install/setup program like later Sierra titles.
 All versions check the BIOS for an ID string that matches an IBM PCjr or Tandy 1000 and will initialise those systems' 3-voice PCG sound data and also load those graphics drivers.
-However, there are some command-line options to force the graphics mode.
+However, there are some command-line options you can use to force the graphics mode.
 Simply run SIERRA.COM with:

-My version of this game has AGI interpreter version 2.917 (the most up-to-date interpreter released for this game), and by default it runs in EGA graphics mode.
-Running with the -c option worked well. -h wasn't tested as it requires a TTL (digital signal) monitor. -v I hoped would work but displayed corrupted EGA graphics.
+My version of the game has AGI2 interpreter version 2.917 (the most up-to-date interpreter released for this game), and by default it runs in EGA graphics mode.
+Running with the -c option worked well. -h wasn't tested as it requires a TTL (digital signal) monitor which I did not have to hand at the time. -v I hoped would work but displayed corrupted EGA graphics.

 Problems